What is an Action Plan?

 Enforcing the requirements and penalize employers not in compliance

-Creating an option for employers to charge for parking, or to shift from monthly to daily parking fees
+Incentivizing employers to charge for parking, or to shift from monthly to daily parking fees

 Support small companies in funding and offering virtual meeting services software to facilitate remote work.

-Reduce traffic burden on local streets
+Reduce traffic burden on local streets and in neighborhoods

-Enact trip caps for major employment centers.
+Enact trip caps or congestion pricing for major employment centers.

 Assess needs for traffic calming measures in neighborhoods/downtowns with high volume of cut-through traffic.